MitrB/MitrB.github.io/_posts/2025-10-19-data-drive-abilities.markdown

 ## Data-Driven Abilities

 The idea behind data-driven abilities is that your ability entity is defined as a data object, which doesn't execute any logic.
 You create component scripts which handle specific parts of what an ability should do.
 This sounds like an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system)!
-It might not strictly be, but it definitely shares its core ideas.
+I ended up creating a system that feels similar to an ECS, but definitely limited to handling abilities.

 An ability might be a projectile that does magic damage.
 Okay, we can define the ability as an entity with a projectile data component.
 On the backend, we also provide a script that handles the projectile's movement and damage.
 But what if we want the projectile to create an explosion on impact?
 What if we want it to split into more projectiles?
 Do we create another component?
 An explosive projectile component?
 A split-projectile component?
 We can see that this leads us to bad design.